1n0r1/airglow-controller/components/andor_wrapper/README.md

 # Andor Camera

-Example code on how to use the camera
+Example code on how to use the camera.
+Run the script from the main directory of this repo for import components.camera to work, else you might need to change the import path.

 ```
   from components.camera import getCamera